rileyjmurray/sageopt/docs/source/documentation/sageopt.sage_signomials.rst

 =============================

 SAGE signomials can be used for optimization (i.e. signomial programming) and certifying function nonnegativity.
 This page describes core functions which can assist in these goals.
+These functions are

+ - :func:`sageopt.sig_relaxation`,
+ - :func:`sageopt.sig_constrained_relaxation`,
+ - :func:`sageopt.sig_solrec`,
+ - :func:`sageopt.local_refine`,
+ - :func:`sageopt.relaxations.sage_sigs.conditional_sage_data`,
+ - :func:`sageopt.relaxations.sage_sigs.sage_feasibility`, and
+ - :func:`sageopt.relaxations.sage_sigs.sage_multiplier_search`.

 The functions described here are largely reference implementations.
 Depending on the specifics of your problem, it may be beneficial to implement variants of these functions by directly working with sageopt's backend: coniclifts.
 Newcomers to sageopt might benefit from reading this page in one browser window, and keeping our page of :ref:`allexamples` open in an adjacent window.
 It might also be useful to have a copy of MCW2019_ at hand, since that article is